anucvml/ddn/README.md

 python tests/testBasicDeclNodes.py
 ```

-Documentation for the `ddn` package is provided in the `ddn` directory and many examples given in the `turotials`.
+Documentation for the `ddn` package is provided in the `ddn` directory and many examples given in the interactive `turotials`.
-Interactive tutorials should be opened in Jupyter notebook:
+These should be opened in Jupyter notebook:

 ```
 cd tutorials